plichard/Expander/README.txt

 use the first executable Laplace.x with test.txt or test2 for an example

 TODO:
-- Automaticaly apply the inverse laplace transform on the partial fractions
+- Automaticaly apply the inverse laplace transform on the partial fractions - not yet started
+- remove obivous memory leaks, profile and optimize the whole thing			 - not yet started